AnthonyLRoy/TinyControlBoard/docs/power-sequencing.md

 - `RpiBootManager::waitForRpiToBoot()` returns `true` immediately without waiting for a heartbeat,
 - `BootDiagnosticLeds::stageSuccess(BootStage::RpiComms)` is called and the diagnostic pair is extinguished,
-- a warning is logged: `DEBUG: kSimulateRpiBoot is set — skipping RPi heartbeat wait`.
+- a warning is logged that the RPi heartbeat wait is being skipped.

 When `false` (default/production): this code path is optimized away entirely by the compiler (`if constexpr`).

-- `wait` parameters in relay shutdown helpers are currently unused.
-- The code path sets `GOING_TO_SLEEP` for both sleep and deep-sleep paths.
-- The enum includes states like `SHUTTING_DOWN` and `GOING_INTO_DEEP_SLEEP`, but the current processor code does not clearly transition through them.
-- `waitForRpiShutdown()` is satisfied by heartbeat timeout, which is a practical signal but not a strong explicit shutdown acknowledgment packet.

-## 10. Recommended Future Documentation Additions
+## 11. Recommended Future Documentation Additions

 Useful follow-ups for this file later: